sourceduty/Tweet_Prescheduler/README.md

 # Tweet_Prescheduler

-📅 Organize links and hashtags prescheduled into Tweetdeck for Twitter.
+📅 Organize links and hashtags prescheduled into TweetDeck for Twitter.

+ℹ️ This software is free and open-source; anyone can redistribute it and/or modify it.